storj/docs/src/pages/dcs/how-tos/how-to-hod-rod-file-transfer-performance-on-storj-dcs/index.md

 title: How to Fine-tune File Transfer Performance on Storj DCS
 slug: how-tos/how-to-hod-rod-file-transfer-performance-on-storj-dcs
 createdAt: 2022-08-02T16:14:49.000Z
-updatedAt: 2023-02-19T18:49:31.000Z
+updatedAt: 2023-07-19T18:24:20.466Z
 docId: cQZlhPpzn3nD3Az3QTcm1
+pageTitle: How to Hod Rod File Transfer Performance on Storj DCS
 ---

 Many of the performance benefits of decentralized storage are achieved through distributed, redundant segmentation of files on the network.
-This redundancy and segmentation allows platforms like Storj to implement parallelism in the network for an even greater performance boost.
+This redundancy and segmentation allow platforms like Storj to implement parallelism in the network for a greater performance boost.
 In the context of file transfers, parallelism is the concept of uploading or downloading different pieces of a file simultaneously (in parallel).
-As a user, there are ways to optimize these parallel transfers in order to achieve more efficient throughput.
+As a user, there are ways to optimize these parallel transfers to achieve more efficient throughput.

 The exact optimal settings for parallel file transfers vary based on your own compute resources and network bandwidth.
 The size of the files being transferred also influences the optimal configuration, as this can affect which tools are capable of providing improved performance at that size.
-To provide an example walkthrough for a single approach, this section will demonstrate how to achieve better performance for the transfer of many small- to medium-sized files using Rclone.
+To give an example walkthrough for a single approach, this section will demonstrate how to achieve better performance for transferring many small- to medium-sized files using Rclone.

 ## Parallelism on Storj